WHAT IS APPEALING ABOUT BUYING DIAPERS?

 To address the problem of concern over buying duplicate items, we wanted to implement an easier way for Gifters to see what other Gifters on the registry were doing.
 Amazon does not have a feature within their baby registry that shows which parts of the page and/or categories are being visited, so we took the liberty of creating one.

-Implementing tactics to combat the overwhelming UI
+Implementing tactics to combat overwhelming UI

-Pictured above is the initial sketch for a visualization of the sizes and quantity of diapers a baby will need as they grow.
+Pictured is the initial sketch for a visualization of the sizes and quantity of diapers a baby will need as they grow.
 It’s modeled to look like a board game taking the user through the baby’s growth, it builds up to $550 because that is the goal for Amazon’s current diaper fund.

 Concept sketch